-Prior to the AC considering a request, one or more members and the Pine Forest Manager will inspect the property, looking specifically at marked property lines and stake-outs of the requested structure or change to property.
+Prior to the AC considering a request, one or more members and the Pine Forest Community and Property Liaison will inspect the property, looking specifically at marked property lines and stake-outs of the requested structure or change to property.

 Within thirty days after receiving the completed Request for Approval of Construction/Site Change with accompanying documentation the AC will by majority vote and in writing approve, reject, or conditionally approve, the request.
 This and all subsequent actions related to the Request will be recorded.
 Whatever action it takes, the AC will immediately inform the requestor, using email if the requestor has provided that information, or US mail if no email address has been provided.

 If the request is rejected or conditionally approved, then projected construction cannot begin.
 Construction can begin only when the AC fully approves the request, the building fee has been received and all PFOA dues are paid up.
 Construction begun prior to AC approval may be abated at any time by legal proceedings instituted by the Pine Forest Board of Directors.